 Strategically buying points can be a good value, especially for luxury hotel stays.
-In mid-November, IHG launched its current sale on purchased points, which has the potential to be a good deal, especially in light of the recent program refresh.
-This is in line with the best offers we see from the program.
-If you’ve been considering this offer but haven’t yet made a purchase, this is your last chance.
+IHG One Rewards has just launched its latest sale on purchased points, which is in line with the best offers we see from the program.
+This is the first such offer from the program for 2024, so let’s go over the details.

 Sale on purchased IHG One Rewards points

-Through Thursday, December 29, 2022, IHG One Rewards is offering a bonus on purchased points.
-Different members will likely be targeted for different offers.
-The accounts I manage show a bonus of 100%, so that’s likely what others will see as well.
-In order to unlock the best bonus you need to purchase at least 5,000 points in one transaction.
+Through Friday, February 2, 2024, IHG One Rewards is offering a bonus on purchased points.
+Different members may be targeted for different offers.
+All the accounts I manage show a bonus of 100%, so that’s likely what others will see as well.
+In order to unlock the best bonus, you need to purchase at least 11,000 points in one transaction.

 How much does it cost to buy IHG One Rewards points?

-Ordinarily you can buy IHG One Rewards points for one cent each (the pricing isn’t linear), before any discounts or bonuses.
-If you were targeted for a 100% bonus and purchased 250,000 IHG One Rewards points pre-bonus, you’d receive a total of 500,000 points at a cost of $2,500, which is a rate of 0.5 cents per IHG point.
+Ordinarily you can buy IHG One Rewards points for as little as one cent each (the pricing isn’t linear), before any discounts or bonuses.
+If you were eligible for a 100% bonus and purchased 150,000 IHG One Rewards points pre-bonus, you’d receive a total of 300,000 points at a cost of $1,500, which is a rate of 0.5 cents per IHG point.

-While the IHG® Rewards Premier Credit Card (review) and IHG® Rewards Premier Business Credit Card (review) offer a 20% discount on purchased points, that benefit only applies when buying points at the normal cost, and wouldn’t be applicable here.
+While the IHG One Rewards Premier Credit Card (review) and IHG One Rewards Premier Business Credit Card (review) offer a 20% discount on purchased points, that benefit only applies when buying points at the normal cost, and wouldn’t be applicable here.

 How many IHG One Rewards points can you purchase?

 IHG One Rewards ordinarily lets members purchase up to 150,000 points per calendar year, before any bonuses.
-However, during this promotion, the cap has been lifted to 250,000 points, pre-bonus.
+So with a 100% bonus, that means you could purchase up to 300,000 points.

 Which credit card should you buy IHG One Rewards points with?